Nested Sampling

 The Nested Sampling Algorithm

-Nested Sampling was introduced by Skilling (2004, 2006) for calculating the Bayesian evidence.
-The algorithm maintains a set of "live points" sampled from the prior, progressively replacing the point with the lowest likelihood while shrinking the prior volume.
+The algorithm maintains a set of \(N\) "live points" sampled from the prior, progressively replacing the point with the lowest likelihood while shrinking the prior volume.
+Each discarded point is saved as a posterior sample, weighted by the prior volume it represents.

 The Evidence Integral: